Q. Where did you grow up?

 A. I live in a community called Ahwatukee in Phoenix, Arizona.
 It’s only a few miles from where I grew up though it was empty desert back then.
 In fact, when I was a teenager we used to have bonfire parties where I live now.
 (Don’t tell my Mom.)
-I married my college sweetheart, Jake, and we have two awesome teenagers who hate to be referred to as awesome.
+I married my college sweetheart, Jake, and we have two awesome kids who hate to be referred to as awesome.
 We have a Shelty named Riley and a cat named Lola.

 Q. Did you always want to be a writer?

 A. Yep.
 In fact, I submitted my first story when I was thirteen.
 (And I got my first rejection letter then, too!)

 But after college I was kind of hung up on the idea of earning a living.
 I was lucky to discover a career as an advertising copywriter: I got to come up with ideas and write TV commercials and get paid for it.
 But I missed making up my own stories.

 I went back to school and got my MFA with an emphasis in playwriting from Arizona State University in 2004.
 Playwriting experience led me to a publisher who wanted me to write Reader’s Theater scripts for kids.
 So I did.
 And that led me to writing short stories for teens.
 And that gave me the confidence to try my hand at writing a full-length novel.

 And here I am.